RuokaiYin/SATA_Sim/README.md

 The instructions of using the codes will be added. :white_check_mark:

+Supporting the configurable bitwidth for internal fwd datapaths. :white_check_mark:

-Supporting the configurable bitwidth for internal datapaths.
+Supporting the configurable bitwidth for internal bwd & wup datapaths.

 Supporting the other dataflow mappings other than the one used in SATA.